OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 2. Enter `npm install` in the console to install all of the dependencies itemized in the package.json file.

 3. Enter `npm run build ` in the console to build the project.
      > Note: You may see some build errors saying that some variables are declared but not used.
 Ignore these errors.
-They are a side effect of the fact that the "Before" version of the sample missing some code that will be added later.
+They are a side effect of the fact that the "Before" version of the sample is missing some code that will be added later.

 ## Register the add-in with Azure AD V2 endpoint